Tapan Sinha: Legacy

 and Bengali filmmakers like Raja Sen, Kamaleshwar Mukherjee.
 His work highly influence and impact and popular culture by Bengali filmmaker Tarun Majumdar and Nowadays, Suman Ghosh (director).
 While in London, he was exposed to the works of Italian directors Federico Fellini, Vittorio De Sica and Roberto Rossellini.
 Tapan Sinha has also served as a member of the jury in the popular film festivals at Tashkent and San Francisco among others.
 Tapan Sinha has been selected for the Dada Saheb Phalke Award for the year 2006 for his outstanding contribution to Indian cinema.

 Television career

 Aadmi Aur Aurat is based on a story by Prafulla Roy.
-Amol Palekar and Mahua Roy Choudhury act in this piece.
-Sinha's telefilm Aadmi Aur Aurat was remade in Bengali as Manush (starring Samit Bhanja and Devika Mukherjee) by the director himself.
+Amol Palekar and Mahua Roy Choudhury acted in this telefilm.
+Aadmi Aur Aurat was remade in Bengali as Manush (starring Samit Bhanja and Devika Mukherjee) by the director himself.
 Sinha made another telefilm Didi with Deepti Naval as the central character.
 Sinha made a detective TV serial Hutumer Naksa.